scot-taylor-ibm/compare-comply/getting-started.md

   - `text`: The text of the classified element.
   - `types`: An array that includes zero or more `label` objects.
 Each `label` object includes a `nature` field that lists the effect of the element on the identified party (for example, `Right` or `Exclusion`) and a `party` field that identifies the party or parties that are affected by the element.
 For more information, see [Types](/docs/services/compare-comply?topic=compare-comply-contract_parsing#types) in [Understanding element classification](/docs/services/compare-comply?topic=compare-comply-contract_parsing).
   - `categories`: An array that contains zero or more `label` objects.
 The value of each `label` object lists a functional category into which the identified element falls.
 For more information, see [Categories](/docs/services/compare-comply?topic=compare-comply-contract_parsing#contract_categories) in [Understanding element classification](/docs/services/compare-comply?topic=compare-comply-contract_parsing).
   - `attributes`: An array that lists zero or more objects that define attributes of  the element.
-Currently supported attribute types include `Currency`, `DateTime`, `DefinedTerm`, `Duration`, `Location`, `Number`, `Organization`, `Percentage`, and `Person`.
+Currently supported attribute types include `Currency`, `DateTime`, `Duration`, `Location`, `Number`, `Organization`, `Percentage`, and `Person`.
 Each object in the attributes array also includes the identified element's text and location; location is defined by the begin and end indexes of the text in the input document.
 For more information, see [Attributes](/docs/services/compare-comply?topic=compare-comply-contract_parsing#attributes) in [Understanding element classification](/docs/services/compare-comply?topic=compare-comply-contract_parsing).

 Additionally, each object in the `types` and `categories` arrays includes a `provenance_ids` array.
 The values that are listed in the `provenance_ids` array are hashed values that you can send to IBM to provide feedback or receive support about the part of the analysis that is associated with the element.